amgadmadkour/amgadmadkour.github.io/_pages/about.md

 I’m a Data & Applied Scientist at Microsoft.
 I'm part of the Knowledge platform team where i focus on data platform and analytics issues of knowledge graphs.
 I'm interested in creating scalable systems and techniques for mining and exploring web-scale graphs.

 I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
 Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt.
-I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.

 ## Research Interests
 * Data Management